 Asst.
 Prof. of Astronomy

-All applications must be submitted through Columbia University's Recruitment of Academic Personnel System (RAPS), and must include a curriculum vitae (including list of publications), and a statement of no more than 4 pages reviewing past and planned research as well as teaching interests.
-The applicant should arrange for 3 letters of recommendation to be submitted to the same online site coincident with their application.
+We strongly encourage applications from women, minorities, individuals with disabilities, and veterans.
+Because we are committed to building a broadly diverse educational environment, applicants may include in their cover letter information about how they will further this objective.
+All applications must be submitted through Columbia University's Recruitment of Academic Personnel System (RAPS), and must include a curriculum vitae (including list of publications), and a statement of no more than 4 pages describing past and planned research as well as teaching interests.
+The applicant should arrange for 3 letters of recommendation to be submitted to the the RAPS online site.

 (Questions about the application process can be addressed to firstname.lastname@example.org)